osherjacobs/LabWork_Findings/kslkatz_validation.md

 Independent replication across additional UBRs — particularly Server 2022 between UBR 588–5019 — would help validate or falsify the UBR sensitivity hypothesis.
 Testing on Server 2025 is outside the tool's claimed support matrix but may be of interest to researchers.
 I used this test on Sever 2025 as a vehicle to test Defender / evasion behaviour.

-Note: testing was conducted against Windows Defender only.
-Behaviour against EDR solutions or MDE with advanced hunting enabled was not assessed.

 Server 2019 UBR 8755